Identifying and treating postpartum depression

 Why misdiagnosis is common

 For generations, we have been taught to say issues of mental health carry a stigma that has been difficult to break.
 Even though medical professional and the general population have a better awareness that mental health conditions are common, postpartum depression still takes time to diagnose.
-A group of experts in medical negligence shares that this stigma is partly to blame for misdiagnosis among both men and women with postpartum depression.
+This stigma is partly to blame for misdiagnosis among both men and women with postpartum depression.
 However, there are other factors at play as well.

 Because new parents feel as though they should be overjoyed at the birth or adoption of a new child, they are often slow to report any of the warning signs of postnatal depression to their doctor.
 They may feel shame surrounding their depression or anxiety, or they may think their symptoms are fleeting.
 Adding to the issue of misdiagnosis is the fact that nearly all doctors are mainly focused on the well-being of the child at follow up visits, not necessarily the parents.
 Unless the mother or father speaks up about mental health concerns, they are not likely to receive a diagnosis of postpartum depression quickly.
 Getting the right diagnosis requires diligence on behalf of the parent, his or her partner, and loved ones, along with medical professionals working with children and new parents consistently.